roughike/streaming_shared_preferences/README.md

 });

 // You can also call preferences.setInt('counter', <value>) but this
-// is a little more convenient. counter.set(1);
+// is a little more convenient as there's no need to specify the key. counter.set(1);
 counter.set(2);
 counter.set(3);